yemyemyem/sempix20/models/multimodal/README.md

 Before training the model, setup the flickr dataset with `flickr_split.py` and convert the GloVe embeddings using `glove_conv.py`.
+Download and extract the GloVe vectors into this directory.
+The 100-dimensional GloVe vectors are required.

 Then, you can train via